MozillaSecurity/FuzzManager/README.md

 work, but for a production setup, you should at least review the database settings.

-Afterwards, you should run the following commands
+Afterward, you should run the following commands

 ```
 $ cd server